GannIntegral/gannintegral.github.io/_posts/2023-12-03-forex-market-sentiment.md

 Market sentiment refers to the overall feeling or attitude of market participants towards a particular financial instrument or the market as a whole.
 In the context of forex trading, it reflects the collective mood of traders and investors regarding the future direction of currency pairs.
 Understanding market sentiment is vital as it can be a powerful indicator of potential market movements.
 Factors such as economic data, geopolitical events, and market news contribute to shaping sentiment.

 ## Types of Market Sentiment
-### Bullish Sentiment
-Bullish sentiment prevails when traders are optimistic about the market's future direction.
+**Bullish Sentiment** : Bullish sentiment prevails when traders are optimistic about the market's future direction.
 This optimism often leads to increased buying activity, pushing prices higher.

 ### Bearish Sentiment
 Conversely, bearish sentiment arises when market participants are pessimistic, anticipating a decline in prices.
 This sentiment prompts selling activity and can result in downward price movements.